Israel holds secret talks with Muslim leaders on normalising ties

 BRUSSELS: Israeli officials have been involved in secret talks with Arab and Muslim leaders on normalising bilateral ties, Prime Minister Benjamin Netanyahu said on Sunday on the eve of the “first direct commercial flight” between Israel and the United Arab Emirates, foreign media reported.

 Netanyahu did not say which were the other countries involved in discussions with Israel.
-The Israeli Government is currently seeking to extend the normalisation agreement it signed with the United Arab Emirates (UAE) on 13 August to other regional countries.
+The Israeli Government is currently seeking to extend the normalisation agreement it signed with the UAE on 13 August to other regional countries.